-Students at The Ohio State University (OSU) face demanding mathematics courses required for engineering, physics, computer science, and other STEM majors.
-Courses in the calculus sequence often become major obstacles even for strong students.
+Students at The Ohio State University (OSU) take demanding mathematics courses required for engineering, physics, computer science, mathematics, economics, and other STEM majors.
+Courses like Math 1152 Calculus II, Math 2153 Calculus III, and Math 2255 Differential Equations and Their Applications often become major obstacles even for strong students.

-Ohio State Calculus, Differential Equations, and Advanced Math Courses
+Ohio State Calculus, Differential Equations, and Advanced Mathematics Courses

 Students from The Ohio State University frequently use Woody Calculus for help with the following courses.